-Ref Action Lead Officer Implementation by Core Principle E: Focusing on developing the entity's capacity, including the capability of its leade rship and the individuals within i t.
+Ref Action Lead Officer Implementation by Core Principle E: Focusing on developing the entity's capacity, including the capability of its leadership and the individuals within it.
 CPE/1 Complete the staffing re-structure of the Office of the Police and Crime Commissioner.
-Head of Communications and Business Services 30th September 2018 CPE/2 Evaluate options and implement a formal PDR process for all OPCC staff.
-Head of Communications and Business Services 31st December 2018 CPE/3 Develop a rolling training and development programme for all OPCC staff incorporating for example ethics and integrity, risk, well-being and health and safety.
-Head of Communications and Business Services 31st March 2019 Core Principle F: Focusing on managing risks and performance through internal control and stron g public financial management.
+Head of Communications and 30th September Business Services 2018 CPE/2 Evaluate options and implement a formal PDR process for all OPCC staff.
+Head of Communications and 31st December Business Services 2018 CPE/3 Develop a rolling training and development programme for all OPCC staff incorporating for Head of Communications and 31st March 2019 example ethics and integrity, risk, well-being and health and safety.
+Business Services CPE/4 Develop a vision for the delivery of Procurement within the Constabulary and OPCC to meet Director of Corporate Support 30th September organisational needs.
+2018 Core Principle F: Focusing on managing risks and performance through internal control and strong public financial management.
 CPF/1 Work with the Constabulary to develop a revised public accountability framework.
-Head of Partnerships and Commissioning 31st March 2019 CPF/2 Implement an action plan to ensure that the OPCC complies with new General Data Protection Regulations Governance Manager 31st December 2018
+Head of Partnerships and 31st March 2019 Commissioning CPF/2 Implement an action plan to ensure that the OPCC complies with new General Data Governance Manager 31st December Protection Regulations 2018 www.cumbria-pcc.gov.uk